 Xian Qian Mausoleum Photo Gallery

-Qian Mausoleum is one of many burial grounds for the Tang dynasty emperors.
-It's a huge site, perched on top of a hill overlooking the surrounding plain.
+The mausoleum is a huge site, perched on top of a hill overlooking the surrounding plain about 80km northwest of the city.

 Princess Yongtai's tomb is located just off the main mausoleum.
 The original wall paintings have been removed and put on display at the Shaanxi Provincial Museum in Xian for a hefty price of 300 yuan.
 What lies in the tomb today are replicas.